Skip to content

 The top of the page displays key information about the Data Product being explored, providing context and clarity for users.

-• Data Product Title: The title of the Data Product is always visible at the top of the page.
+• Data Product title: The title of the Data Product is always visible at the top of the page.
 For example, "Sales-360-data-product-v12".
 Above the title, the associated business unit or function for which the Data Product was created is displayed, offering context regarding its origin.
 In this example, the business unit is "Sales".

 • Description: Below the title, a description gives an overview of the Data Product's purpose.
 In this case, it’s described as a "customer 360 view of the world."

-• Tier | Use-case |Team Information: The header contains essential information, including the Data Product's tier (e.g., Aggregated, Source aligned, etc.), its primary use case (e.g., Demand Forecast, Performance monitoring, etc.), and the list of contributors or collaborators involved in creating and maintaining the product (e.g., Aakansha Jain, Darpan Vyas, etc.).
-This provides users with a clear understanding of the product's purpose and the key stakeholders behind it, ensuring transparency and context.
+• Tier | Use-case |Team information: The header contains essential information, including the Data Product's tier (e.g., Aggregated, Source aligned), its primary use case (e.g., Demand Forecast, Performance monitoring), and the list of contributors or collaborators involved in creating and maintaining the product (e.g., Aakansha Jain, Darpan Vyas).
+It provides users with a clear understanding of the product's purpose and the key stakeholders behind it, ensuring transparency and context.

-Source Details
+Source details

-• Type: Indicates the type of cluster source is linked to.
+• Type: Indicates the type of Cluster source is linked to.
 In this case, the type is Minerva.
 It can either be Themis or Flash.

 • Dialect: The query language or SQL dialect used for interacting with the data.
 For this product, the dialect is Trino.

 • Connection: The connection string or URL links the Data Product to its source.
-This example defines the connection as minerva://miniature, indicating the internal connection point to the miniature cluster.
+This example defines the connection as minerva://miniature, indicating the internal connection point to the miniature Cluster.

 • Database: The database name is not explicitly shown in the given details, but this field would typically indicate the database within the system where the Data Product is stored.